n8cotoa/cat-clue/README.md

 1. Clone the repo
 1. Run '$bundle install' to bundle Gemfile dependencies
+1. Create the database environments using '$rake:db create'
 1. Recreate the database using '$rake:db migrate'
 1. Install the game database by running '$rake db:seeds'
 1. Deploy app locally by running '$ruby app.rb'